MichaelCurrin/vsc-extension-quickstart/README.md

 ## About

-This project covers the outline of basic VS Code extension and was generated using the `yeoman` NPM package, as covered below in [How to generate a new extension from scratch](#how-to-generate-a-new-extension-from-scratch).
+This project covers the outline of basic VS Code extension that can be installed and run.
+This template was generated using the `yeoman` NPM package and the "default" option, as covered below in [How to generate a new extension from scratch](#how-to-generate-a-new-extension-from-scratch).

 This project is just a simple "Hello world" application - see [How to run the extension](#how-to-run-the-extension) to try it out locally.